-Text contributed by Martin, pics and map by Christina.
+Text contributed by Martin, pics by Christina.

 On a lovely Friday evening in July, Christina organised and led an evening walk of about five miles starting and ending at Barham Fishing Lakes.
 There were 15 of us, with a good mix of new faces and some seasoned walkers.

 The walk was on public footpaths, some of which were lined with brambles and nettles which John in his shorts found out to his cost.
 It went along the picturesque Gipping River, and past the mill at Creeting Lock Bridge where we stopped for a group picture.